zlsa/nexuswarrior/README.md

 Fork and request at will.

 * Adding images: see `assets/scripts/images.js`.
 * Bugs: open an issue.
+That's what they're for.